waughjai/wp-post-type/README.md

 ## Changelog

 ### 0.5.0
-* Add simple way to reorder table of contents columns.
+* Add simple way to reorder table of contents columns
-* Turn public methods used by WordPress into closure generators to keep public interface clean.
+* Turn public methods used by WordPress into closure generators to keep public interface clean
-* Clean up & comment code.
+* Clean up & comment code

 ### 0.4.0
 * Add simple way to add taxonomies to type